zsk612/tp/docs/DeveloperGuide.md

      1. Based on the parsed input, `WorkoutManager` calls `CommandLib` to return the correct Command Object `SearchWS`.
 1. Executing Command
     1. `WorkoutManager` calls `SearchWS.execute()` to execute the command
-    3. `SearchWS` calls `WorkOutManagerStorage.search()`
+    3. `SearchWS` calls `PastRecorList.search()`
-    1. `WorkOutManagerStorage` will call `WorkoutManagerParser.parse` to parse the arguments into an array of predicates
+    1. `PastRecorList` will call `WorkoutManagerParser.parse` to parse the arguments into an array of predicates
-    1. `WorkOutManagerStorage` filters the pastRecord arraylist and print out the ones which satisfy the predication.
+    1. `PastRecorList` filters the pastRecord arraylist and return a string representation of the filtered records to `WorkoutManager`
-    6. `WorkoutManager` returns a `ExecutionResult`.
+    6. `WorkoutManager` returns a `CommandResult`.
-1. Based on `ExecutionResult`, correct response will be be printed to user.
+1. Based on `CommandResult`, correct response will be printed to user.

 The sequence diagram below summarizes how searching record works:
 ![Load Data Sequence Diagram](pictures/zesong/SearchWS.png) **Design considerations**
 Aspects: indexing the selected results

-The index of an record is not stored in the schema because it easily varies with addition and deletion.
+The index of a record is not stored in the schema because it easily varies with addition and deletion.
 Thus given a record, searching for its index will have higher time complexity.

 - Alternative 1 (current choice): print out the actual index of the record in the meta info file.